Skip to content

 In these marshes, you may also frequently encounter the Papyrus Gonolek, White-winged Swamp Warbler, White-collared Oliveback, Lesser Jacana, and White-backed Duck.

-Kigali is a urban birding destination.
-While in the city, you will catch glimpses of different impressive bird species flying around the hotel gardens offering you a clear picture of the rich diversity of bird species that is awaiting you in its reserved habitats.
+Kigali is an urban birding destination.
+While in the city, you will catch glimpses of different impressive bird species flying around the hotel gardens offering you a clear picture of the rich diversity of bird species that await you in their reserved habitats.

 Birding at Umusambi village

-Umusambi village, at the edge of the city is a home to endangered Grey crowned cranes holding up to about 100 species of birds in the restored habitat making it a good destination for urban birding .
+Umusambi village, at the edge of the city, is home to endangered Grey crowned cranes holding up to about 100 species of birds in the restored habitat making it a good destination for urban birding.

 Cranes at Umusambi village